UTSA is a participating school for the UT Austin Coordinated Admission Program (CAP).

 Please fill out this form and a UTSA Financial Aid representative will reach out to you.
 Please ensure you are entering a valid email address so that we may contact you with an answer to your question.

-The Orientation Reservation System will open early March and you will receive an email to remind you to sign up for your orientation experience.
+The Orientation Reservation System will open early March and you will receive an email to remind you to sign up for your online orientation.
+Both your CAP agreement and application fee must have been processed in order for you to have access to the orientation reservation system.
 You can sign up for online orientation on your UTSA “ASAP

 ” student portal.
-For questions or more information about new student orientation contact email@example.com
+Please note that the online orientation fee will be due at the time of sign up and is non-refundable.
+For questions or more information about new student orientation contact firstname.lastname@example.org

 or (210) 458-4724.